computingfreak/FlickrFrames/README.md

 ## FlickrFrames

-**FlickrFrames** is a basic iOS project that fetches images from Flickr and renders them in `UICollectionView`.
-The project does not use any third-party libraries and is built using all native components
+**FlickrFrames** is a simple iOS project that fetches images from Flickr and renders them using `UICollectionView`.
+The project does not use any third-party libraries and is built using all native components.

 ## Features

  - Enter text to search for images from Flickr
- - Infinite scrolling with so many images
+ - Infinite scrolling with lots of images
- - Faster scrolling (uses basic image caching)
+ - Faster scrolling (using basic image caching)

 ## Screenshots